myswang/crappii-bird/README.md

 This project is a clone/remake of the original **Flappy Bird** created by **Dong Nguyen**, released for free under the **MIT License**.
 It was built entirely from scratch as a personal learning exercise for C and Wii homebrew development.

-This project, and all other homebrew projects for the Wii, would not be possible without the efforts of **Team Twiizers**, **devkitPro/libogc team**, and everyone involved in the Wii homebrew development scene.
+This project, and all other homebrew projects for the Wii, would not be possible without the efforts of **Team Twiizers**, **devkitPro/libogc team**, and everyone else involved in the Wii homebrew development scene.

 ## Asset Credits